ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

     registered locally.
 No broadcast is attempted, meaning that other James servers will need a reboot to actually start consuming the queue.
  - **to remove a listener**.
 Such a call:
-    - Will fail if the listener is required by Guice bindings on the current server (distributed check will not be implemented) or if the listener is not configured.
+    - Will fail if the listener is required by Guice bindings on the current server or if the listener is not configured.
     - Upon success, the listener is removed from the **configured mailbox listener aggregate**, and the listener is unregistered locally.
 No broadcast is attempted, meaning that other James servers will need a reboot to actually stop consuming the queue.
 However, new events will stop arriving in the queue as its binding will be removed.